-Modern Family Prep for the Holidays
+Modern Family Prep For The Holidays

 There’s a reason most of our holiday celebrations are about as far from a Norman Rockwell painting as you can get – the family unit has evolved.
 Today’s modern family encompasses extended family members, single parents, gay parents, and adopted children, not to often mention a mix of races, ethnicities, and religious beliefs.
 This means our holidays are often a blending of backgrounds, experiences, and traditions which can be a beautiful thing.
 But it can also bring challenges, especially if this blending is recent, for example, due to a divorce or remarriage.
 If so, these tips can help your modern family prep for the holidays.